 In estimating the cost of attendance, we assume a student takes a full course load of 12 or more hours and attends courses during fall and spring semesters.
-Credit hours over 12 within a given semester are free.
-Taking fewer than 12 hours will decrease the estimated cost and taking summer courses will increase the estimated cost.
+Credit hours beyond the full-time load of 12 hours can be taken at no extra charge.
+Taking fewer than 12 hours will decrease the estimated cost.
+Summer courses are not included in the estimated cost below.

-The total cost per academic year in tuition and fees is $10,970/year for in-state students and $26,958/year for out-of-state students.
+The total cost per academic year in tuition and fees (as of Spring 2021) is $11,168/year for in-state students and $27,476/year for out-of-state students.
 This cost does not include books, housing, food, health insurance, or other miscellaneous expenses.
 The "extras" are estimated to cost roughly $18,000 per academic year.
-As such, the total estimated cost per academic year of living and going to school in Athens, GA is $28,970 for in-state students and $44,958 for out-of-state students.
+As such, the total estimated cost per academic year of living and going to school in Athens, GA is $29,168 for in-state students and $45,476 for out-of-state students.

 International students must provide proof of sufficient financial support before they can be offered admission.
 For information regarding how much money an international student must prove they have, please contact Graduate Admissions at email@example.com with any questions.